Ms. Teresa Cheng, GBS, SC, JP, Secretary for Justice, Hong Kong Special Administrative Region

 PhD (Copenhagen Business School), LLM (University of Cambridge), Cand Jur (University of Copenhagen).
 Professor at the Copenhagen Business School in International Commercial Law since 2007.
 Visiting Professor at the College of Europe, Belgium, in European Private International Law since 2000.
 Specialized in Private International Law, International Commercial Arbitration, and International Contract Law.
 Director of Studies, The Hague Academy of International Law 2003.
 Member of Groupe européen de droit international privé (GEDIP), The International Academy of Comparative Law, the EU Working Parties on the Rome I Regulation, the Brussels I Regulation, the Recast of Brussels I, and the Danish Delegations to the Hague Conference for Private International Law concerning the Global Judgments Convention, the Choice of Court Convention and the Judgments Project.
 Arbitrator and mediator.

-Dr. James Ding is the Commissioner of Inclusive Dispute Avoidance and Resolution Office, Department of Justice.
+Dr. James Ding is the Commissioner of Inclusive Dispute Avoidance and Resolution Office, Department of Justice, Government of the HKSAR.
 He advises the government on various public and private international law issues, and participates in international negotiations.
 He has published on different subjects of international law and international cooperation, and has given various presentations at international and regional law conferences, including more recently, the UNCITRAL 50th Anniversary Congress and the 2nd UNCITRAL Asia Pacific Judicial Summit, various APEC workshops on online dispute resolution in 2018 as well as the Conference on ISDS Reform and the Global Mediation Forum in 2019.

 Thomas So is a partner of Mayer Brown.
 He advises on shareholders- and equity-related disputes, and arbitration in the PRC.